astamm/r_jive/README.md

-Using notation from Section 3 of the [AJIVE paper](https://arxiv.org/pdf/1704.02060.pdf) (where *u* means scores and *v* means loadings) we can get the jive data out as follows
+Using notation from Section 3 of the [AJIVE paper](https://arxiv.org/pdf/1704.02060.pdf) (where *u* means scores and *v* means loadings) we can get the jive data out as follows:

 ``` r
 # common normalized scores